awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Ciphers.md

       --parameters "ParameterName='rds.tls10',ParameterValue='disabled',ApplyMethod=pending-reboot"
   ```

-## Associating the Security\-Related Parameter Group with Your DB Instance<a name="AssocParamGroup.Ciphers"></a>
+## Associating the security\-related parameter group with your DB instance<a name="AssocParamGroup.Ciphers"></a>

 To associate the parameter group with your DB instance, use the AWS Management Console or the AWS CLI\.

 ### Console<a name="AssocParamGroup.Ciphers.Console"></a>

 You can associate the parameter group with a new or existing DB instance:
 + For a new DB instance, associate it when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 + For an existing DB instance, associate it by modifying the instance\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ### CLI<a name="AssocParamGroup.Ciphers.CLI"></a>